Terms & Conditions / Purchase Order Requirements / F067 Rev D

 13) Supplied Paperwork

-a) All ordered products are to be supplied with full test reports including: manufacturing certificate of conformity, chemical and physical reports, raw material certifications and any other relevant documentation necessary to ensure compliance to manufactured specifications and/or are necessary to ensure full unbroken traceability to the OEM.
+a) All ordered products are to be supplied with certificate of conformity and full test reports including, as applicable: chemical and physical reports, raw material certifications and any other relevant documentation necessary to ensure compliance to specifications and/or are necessary to ensure full unbroken traceability to the OEM.

-b) Copies of all supplied documentation shall be maintained on file with the Supplier for a period of 15 years from date of shipment to the Buyer, unless otherwise noted on the purchase Order.
+b) Copies of all supplied documentation shall be maintained on file with the Supplier for the term defined in the Record Retention section below.

 15) Right of Access